 I saw women with expensive skin and expert make-up look as though they were ready to step on a puppy, when in fact they were just standing.
-It’s as though the universe has challenged us to wear our years proudly, smiling into our future or risk looking like a hag.
+It’s as though the universe has challenged us to wear our years proudly, resolutely smiling into our future or risk looking like a hag.

 I watched healthy women walk with a slight forward bend at the hip, or with shoulders stooped, or a lumbering waddle.
-Its the style of countenance that no matter how slim or fashionable will tell the world that you are old, old, old.
+Its the style of countenance that no matter how slim or fashionable the woman will tell the world that you are old, old, old.

 Stand up, suck that tummy in, rotate your pelvis forward and glide as though you have a book on your head.
 Oh I know, you might say that your knees ache, your back is sore, and your feet hurt.

 Only a fraction of us have maladies that can’t be helped by better posture.
 Good posture also helps strengthen our core and …tightens our bladders.
 Good posture corrects a wide variety of ills that we blame on age.
 AND – IT MAKES US LOOK YOUNGER.

 I can’t tell you how many woman, of every size, wore dresses, pants, and shirts, that showed off the belly overhang, the underpant crease, the multiple bra bulges- front, back, and side, the muffin top that spills over the pant top.
-No matter how expensive the dress and slender the woman, these jello jiggles distract from everything else.
+Again, no matter how expensive the dress and slender the woman, these jello jiggles distract from everything else.
 Eyes gravitate to wiggle and spill as though looking at a car wreck.
 If spanx fixes it then wear spanx, or better yet buy clothing that doesn’t cling.
 Please don’t tell yourself that you’ll suck in your tummy or that no one will notice, we don’t suck in our tummy and everyone notices.